DJEyerman/Technical-Writing-Samples/README.md

     Smarter Process/BPM, and IBM SoftLayer.

 ## TECH_B19 - Call the movers [v10]
-    Presentation from the IBM Digital Experince 2014 conference.
-It covers how to move and on premise installation of IBM Digital Experienece to the cloud.
+    Presentation from the IBM Digital Experience 2014 conference.
+It covers how to move and on premise installation of IBM Digital Experience to the cloud.
 It covers sample architectures and sites customer examples.
 Cloud specific deployment considerations are also covered.